-- 1. The client's decision to stop receiving services; - 2.
-Reassessment that determines a client to be ineligible; - 3.
-Improvement in the client's condition so they no longer are in need of services; - 4.
-A change in the client's circumstances which makes them eligible for services paid for from other sources: - 5.
-An increase in the availability of support from friends and/or family; - 6.
-Permanent institutionalization of client in either a acute care or long term care facility.
-If institutionalization is temporary, services need not be terminated; and, - 7.
+- 1. The client's decision to stop receiving services, - 2.
+Reassessment that determines a client to be ineligible, - 3.
+Improvement in the client's condition so they no longer are in need of services, - 4.
+A change in the client's circumstances which makes them eligible for services paid forfrom other sources, - 5.
+An increase in the availability of support from friends and/or family, - 6.
+Permanent institutionalization of client in either an acute care or long-term care facility.
+Ifinstitutionalization is temporary, services need not be terminated, and - 7.
 The program becomes unable to continue to serve the client and referral to another provider is not possible (may include unsafe work situations for program staff or loss of funding).